PhilJG/baybayin/journal.md

+Sept 26
+I think I was able to have oldReviewedLetters and reviewedLetters have the same objects and not have the object nested within other objects.

+Now I`m having trouble with building the answer buttons so they show the value... currently they are undefined.
+I think this has something to do with the values now bieng objects

 Sept 25
 Switched letters to reviewedLetters.
 Since reviewedLetters are turned to string when pushed to localStorage I have to change them back to objects when launched a second time.
 This poses 2 challenges.
 - 1st is that the callLetter() constructor begins creating objects within objects